OctopusDeploy/blog/blog/2021-10/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 Alex Yates will discuss why DevOps is more challenging for mature systems, and why newer systems typically adopt a different architecture.

-We're running 3 sessions of the webinar, Thurs 18 Nov – Fri 19 Nov, 2021.
+We're running 3 sessions of the webinar, Wed 17 Nov – Thurs 18 Nov, 2021.

 <span><a class="btn btn-success" href="/events/safe-schema-updates-part-1-imagining-better-systems">Register now</a></span>